shawntabrizi/substrate-collectables-workshop/4/set-up-substrate-ui.md

 Make sure your Substrate node is up and running and open [localhost:8000](http://localhost:8000) in your Chrome browser.

 ----
-**Learn More**

-The UI uses WebSockets to connect to the local Substrate node instance through an unencrypted connection.
-Most Browsers disallow this kind of connection for security and privacy reasons, only Chrome allows this connection _if it is connecting to localhost_.
-That is why we are using Chrome in this workshop.
-If you want to connect to the browser using a different computer in the network, it must be served through a secured connection.

-If you want to use a different browser

 **Debug**

 You may need to remove the existing `yarn` (a legacy command line tool) and install via `npm`: